ibm-cloud-docs/containers/cs_ingress_types.md

 By default, each ALB has 2 replicas.
 Scale up your ALB processing capabilities by increasing the number of ALB pods.
 {: shortdesc}

+By default, periodic Ingress version updates are automatically rolled out to your ALBs.
+If only one worker node exists in a zone in your cluster, and you set the number of ALB replicas to 1, this single ALB pod is deleted and a new pod is created whenever updates are applied.
+This process might cause traffic disruptions, even if you have worker nodes and ALB replicas in other zones.
+To prevent traffic disruptions, ensure that at least two worker nodes exist in each zone, and that two replicas exist for each ALB.
+{: warning}

 1. Get the IDs for your ALBs.
   ```
   ibmcloud ks ingress alb ls -c <cluster_name_or_ID>